Outreach

 Summer Undergraduate Research Fellows (SURF)

-The SURF program provides 10-week summer research internships to students from underrepresented groups in science.
-In addition to conducting experiments, participants attend weekly career development seminars and present their research at a poster session.
+The SURF program provides 10-week summer research internships to undergraduates.
+In addition to conducting experiments, participants attend weekly career development seminars and present their research at an institute-wide poster session.
 The Constantinides Lab has hosted multiple students through this program, including Pamil Tamelessio (2024), Cassidy Saunar (2023), and Eli Murguia (2022).

 Summer Program Application Mentorship (SPAM)

-Members of the Constantinides Lab participate in the SPAM program, which assists undergraduates from underrepresented groups identify summer research programs and draft competitive applications.
+Members of the Constantinides Lab participate in the SPAM program, which helps undergraduates identify summer research programs and draft competitive applications.

 Learn, Experiment, Analyze and Discuss Research (LEADR)